jgfranco17/portfolio/docs/index.md

 Welcome!
 I'm Joaquin, a software engineer based in Tokyo, with a passion for designing scalable backend systems, optimizing cloud infrastructure, and building high-performance APIs.
-I specialize in Python, Golang, and DevOps—leveraging modern cloud technologies to create efficient, reliable, and maintainable software solutions.
+I currently specialize in using Python and Golang, leveraging modern cloud technologies to create efficient, reliable, and maintainable software solutions.

 Currently, I work at Woven by Toyota, where I focus on test automation infrastructure, API development, and observability to improve software reliability.
 My experience spans backend